signalfx/gdi-specification/specification/configuration.md

 Splunk-specific configuration variables defined in the GDI specification MUST be prefixed with `SPLUNK_`.
-Furthermore, configuration specific to Splunk Observability Cloud MUST be prefixed with `SPLUNK_OBSERVABILITY_`, to Splunk Enterprise or Splunk Cloud MUST be prefixed with `SPLUNK_PLATFORM_`.
+Furthermore, configuration specific to Splunk Observability Cloud MUST be prefixed with `SPLUNK_OBSERVABILITY_` and to Splunk Enterprise or Splunk Cloud MUST be prefixed with `SPLUNK_PLATFORM_`.
 Confiugration unique to a specific GDI component (e.g. connected with a lanaguge feature) SHOULD be prefixed with `SPLUNK_{COMPONENT}_` (e.g. `SPLUNK_JAVA_`).